Exponential functionals of spectrally one-sided l{\'e}vy processes conditioned to stay positive: Finiteness, exponential moments, and self-decomposability

 where we have used \eqref{majokthmoment1} and the induction hypothesis.
 Thus the induction is proved.
 As a consequence, for all $\lambda \in ]0, 1/ \mathbb{E} [I(V^{\uparrow})] [ = ]0, \Psi_V(\kappa + 1)[$ we have

 The finiteness of the Laplace transform is obvious for $\lambda \leq 0$, so \eqref{momentsexpo} is proved. \end{proof}

-The argument of the above proof shows that, if $I = \int_0^{+\infty} f(A(t)) dt$ where $f$ is a positive function and $A$ is a positive c\`ad-l\`ag Markovian process with no positive jumps, then $I$ admits some finite exponential moments if and only if $I$ has finite expectation.
+{Note that \eqref{majokthmoment1} is a particular case of $(16)-(17)$ from \cite{FITZSIMMONS1999117}.
+Then, the way we took the conditional expectation in the multiple integral in order to use the Markov property is similar to the procedure applied in Section 2 of \cite{FITZSIMMONS1999117}.
+Finally, note that, as we said in the proof, the condition \eqref{momentsexpo} for a real $\lambda$ to be in the domain of the Laplace transform of $I(V^{\uparrow})$ coincides, in our particular case, with Khas'minskii's condition stated in Section 1 of \cite{FITZSIMMONS1999117}.
+Indeed, the function denoted by $G_v \mathds{1}$ in \cite{FITZSIMMONS1999117} corresponds, for our particular case, with the function denoted by $h$ in the above proof, and we see from \eqref{majo1stmoment} that $||h||_{\infty}$, the maximum value of $h$, is attained at $0$ and equals $\mathbb{E} [I(V^{\uparrow})] = 1/\Psi_V(\kappa + 1)$.} Note moreover that the argument of the above proof shows that, if $I = \int_0^{+\infty} f(A_0(t)) dt$ where $f$ is a positive function and $A$ is a positive c\`ad-l\`ag Markovian process with no positive jumps, then $I$ admits some finite exponential moments if and only if $I$ has finite expectation.

 \begin{remarque} If $V$ does not oscillate, the finiteness of $I(V^{\uparrow})$ can be derived as a consequence of Lemma \ref{dernierpassage2}.
 Indeed, from the second statement of Lemma \ref{dernierpassage2} we have